nschlia/ffmpegfs/INSTALL.md

 wget -i -
 ```

-Then unpack and cd to the source directory.
+Unpack the file, and then cd to the source directory.
 To build and install, run:

     ./configure
     make
     make install

-To build and run the test suite, do:
+Build and execute the test suite by doing:

     make check

 This will test audio conversion, tagging and size prediction.

-*NOTE:* The test for image embedding is not implemented yet and has been disabled at the moment.

 #### Building from GIT

-To build from GIT, clone the latest version from Github and be on the bleeding edge:
+Clone the most recent version from Github to build from GIT and stay up to date:

 ```
 git clone https://github.com/nschlia/ffmpegfs.git